Joe Biden vows to end 'this season of darkness for America' | DW | 21.08.2020

 The 77-year-old former vice president called for unity in his speech, which closed the four-day convention.

-"I want to be America's president," he stated, saying he would represent all people, not just those who voted for him.
+"I want to be America's president," he stated in an impassioned speech, saying he would represent all people, not just those who voted for him.
 He described the election as a "battle for America's souls" and vowed to end "this season of darkness for America."

+"The days of the US cozying up to dictators are over," he added.

 He also vowed that his first priority as president would be "dealing with this coronavirus."